FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

        **0.0 - 0.5**
      - The grid element soil moisture deficit (SATF-SATI) is ex- pressed as a decimal with a range from 0.0 to 1.0.

-       It can also represent the grid element volumetric soil moisture deficit that is defined as the soil moisture deficit multiplied by the porosity (SATF-
+       It can also represent the grid element volumetric soil moisture deficit that is defined as the soil moisture

-       SATI)*POROS with a range from 0.3 to 0.5 (see comment 11).
+       deficit multiplied by the porosity (SATF-SATI)*POROS with a range from 0.3 to 0.5 (see comment 11).

        Set POROS = 0 for the volumetric soil moisture deficiency.

    * - DTHETAC(I)